single-cell-BGI/scRNA-pipe/README.md

 # A WDL-based pipeline to process DNBelab C4 fastq to gene expression matrix

-* Notice *
+* Notice
-This is a development pipeline for research only.
+* This is a development pipeline for research only.
 For MGI's commercial users, please visit [https://github.com/MGI-tech-bioinformatics/DNBelab_C_Series_scRNA-analysis-software](https://github.com/MGI-tech-bioinformatics/DNBelab_C_Series_scRNA-analysis-software).
+* If you want test each step by step, try to read [PISA's wiki](https://github.com/shiquan/PISA/wiki/Vignette1-:-Generate-gene-count-matrix-for-scRNA)
+* Please cite [PISA](https://github.com/shiquan/PISA/) if you use this pipeline in your work.

 ## News
-* v0.5, Update PISA to v0.2, STAR to 2.7.3a
+* v0.5, Update [PISA](https://github.com/shiquan/PISA) to v0.2, STAR to 2.7.3a
 * Aug.
 2019, v0.1